 What is Enforcement?

-Enforcement is the legal process by which a person can be forced to comply with a Court order or face the possibility of civil and/or criminal liability.
+In Family Law an Enforcement action is the legal process by which a person can be forced to comply with a Court order or face the possibility of civil and/or criminal liability.
 A motion is filed with the Court detailing the violations of the Court Order and asking the Court for a remedy.
 This can be in the form of fines and/or possible jail time.
 The most common enforcement actions are for visitation and child support.

 What Happens in an Enforcement Action

 You or your attorney, if you choose to hire one, will gather evidence and prepare a motion that details each and every violation of the Court Order.
 Once the motion is filed with the Court, you must serve a copy on the other party.
 This is usually done by private process.
 The next step is to attend the hearing.